Wayne Walker (linebacker)

 Wayne Harrison Walker (September 30, 1936 – May 19, 2017) was an American professional football player and sports broadcaster.
-He played 15 seasons with the Detroit Lions of the National Football League, as a linebacker and placekicker.
+He played 15 seasons with the Detroit Lions of the National Football League (NFL), as a linebacker and placekicker.
 Walker played in 200 regular season games, the second most for a defensive player at the time.
-He played in three Pro Bowls and was thrice selected as a first-team All-NFL player.
+He played in three Pro Bowls and was once selected as a first-team All-NFL player.
 After the 1972 season, he retired as a player and was a sports broadcaster for CBS and the sports director for KPIX-TV in San Francisco from 1974 to 1994.
 Walker was a weekend sportscaster during the off-season during his later years as a Detroit Lion.